Manage HDInsight clusters by using the Apache Ambari Web UI

 From the Dashboard or Services page, select a service.

 From the top of the Summary tab, use the Service Actions button and select the action to take.
-This restarts the service on all nodes.
+This action restarts the service on all nodes.

 Restarting some services while the cluster is running may generate alerts.
 To avoid alerts, you can use the Service Actions button to enable Maintenance mode for the service before performing the restart.